 International Program Credit [top]

-Course credits earned in universities abroad may be accepted for degree credit at CSU Channel Islands subject to evaluation by the Office of Admissions and Records.
+Course credits earned in universities abroad may be accepted for degree credit at CSU Channel Islands subject to evaluation by the Admissions and Records office.
 Specific course equivalencies may require consultation with individual program coordinators.
 CSU Channel Islands students who desire, subsequently, to take courses at a foreign university for degree credit must have each such course approved in advance in writing by the program coordinator.